johnlauer/serial-port-json-server/README.md

 Revisions
 -------
 Changes in 1.88
-- Added udpserver.go so IoT devices can send announce messages about their presence and SPJS will connect back to them to allow them to broadcast out commands to all connected SPJS websockets as well as have sockets message back to the IoT devices.
+- Added cayenn.go which is the new protocol for ChiliPeppr's Cayenn IoT communication socket service so IoT devices can send announce messages about their presence and SPJS will connect back to them to allow them to broadcast out commands to all connected SPJS websockets as well as have sockets message back to the IoT devices.
+- Added cayenn-sendudp command to overall command list so clients like ChiliPeppr or other connected websocket clients can send back to devices over UDP to enable IoT communications.
 - Added nodemcu buffer so http://chilipeppr.com/nodemcu workspace works correctly.
 Changes in 1.87
 - Added exec and execruntime commands.
 The exec command lets you simply execute any command on the host operating system